Guidance

 • false representations and/or deception employed during an application for EUSS suitability

-• known or suspected vulnerabilities that make it unreasonable or unrealistic to effect enforced removal - see: Appendix FM, Adults at risk in detention guidance
+• known or suspected vulnerabilities that make it unreasonable or unrealistic to effect enforced removal - see: Appendix FM, Adults at risk in immigration detention guidance

 • new, substantive, representations concerning legality, policy and procedure

-Form IS151a (EEA) is no longer to be served except in some voluntary departure cases (see: Voluntary departures guidance).
+Form IS151a (EEA) is no longer to be served except in some voluntary departure cases (see: Voluntary and assisted departures guidance).
 This includes those whose status and any associated offences can be traced and determined prior to 1 January 2021 and who might, at that time, have been liable to removal because they were not exercising treaty rights.
 Extant appeals against decisions under the European Economic Area (EEA) Regulations in force before 1 January 2021 are still valid and must be processed appropriately.
 Equally, appealable decisions made under the saved EEA Regulations during the grace period continue to generate an appeal right and will be considered and determined.

 Where representation indicate that an individual is eligible to apply under the EUSS they should be signposted towards making an EUSS application to regularise their status in the UK.